juan-mulero/cisreg/README.md

 Network statistics can also be found [here](./hBGW_statistics.xlsx).

-hBGW is an integrative model in which classes represent entities and instances represent individuals of the classes.
+BioGateway is an integrative model in which classes represent entities and instances represent individuals of the classes.
 Classes have relations with those entities and data that model the entity.
 Instances collect the information from each original database, so they have the relations specific of each individual.
 Therefore, they are useful nodes for representing the information from each source and its metadata.

 ## Workflow

-The current version of hBGW integrates the BioGateway human classes and instances, and domains associated with gene regulation (CRM and TADs).
+The current version of BioGateway integrates domains associated with gene regulation (CRM and TADs).
 It also extends the gene graph to include aspects of genome location and provides relations to the [Biolink model](https://biolink.github.io/biolink-model/), focused on the standardization of knowledge graphs.

 The following steps were taken to generate the new hBGW domains:
 1. Compilation of the [databases used as sources](./images/databases.PNG).